Otsutez/shooter-rs/README.md

 # Shooter-rs

 This is a rewrite of my [C++ game](https://github.com/Otsutez/shooter) in Rust.
-The game now support 2 players.
-Rust's raylib binding is used to create graphics while serde and bincode were used for networking.
+The game now supports 2 players.
+Rust's raylib binding is used to create graphics while serde and bincode are used for networking.

 To play this game first start the server.
 ```